My awareness of climate breakdown reached the point where I had no choice but to respond in some meaningful way...

 But, a meaningful response was a tall order: global warming is intertwined deeply with our lives, physically, socially, and spiritually.
 I asked myself, how can we respond, as individuals?
 What can we do right here, right now, with what we have?
 How can we live happy and fulfilling lives even in the shadow of global warming?

 I am a climate scientist at NASA’s Jet Propulsion Lab.
-I use satellite data and models to study the rapidly changing Earth, focusing on boundary layer clouds and ecological forecasting.
+I use satellite data and models to study the rapidly changing Earth, focusing on biodiversity forecasting, clouds, and severe weather.
 I have a PhD in physics from Columbia University and a BA in physics from Harvard.

 Because burning fossil fuel is what’s causing global warming, the central focus of my response is to avoid burning it!
 Today I emit under 2 tonnes of CO2 per year, one tenth of the U.S. average.
 In reducing my footprint, I have discovered this to be surprisingly satisfying and empowering.
 I also work within my community to help neighbors, cities, schools, and churches use less fossil fuel.
 Meditating and growing food helps me stay centered and happy even in the face of dire climate projections.
 My award-winning book, Being the Change: Live Well and Spark a Climate Revolution gives real life solutions to move away from a consumerist lifestyle that isn’t even making us happy.